gitljj/experiment-related-model/instance/readme.txt

 The output text file contains the following information:

 instance type
-  1. number of part, number of alternative build orientation, and number of part type
+  1. number of part, number of alternative build orientation for each part, and number of part type

 machine parameters
   1. build platform dimensions (length, width, height)